 Drive to Arusha or take an optional flight.
 Enjoy a final dinner together before transferring to the airport for our return flights.

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Please note: To climb Kilimanjaro without going on safari after the climb, please see our Tanzania: Kilimanjaro Climb itinerary.

 The annual wildebeest migration coincides with the December, January, and February departures.

 Price is per person, double occupancy.
 For a single room/tent, add $1,000.
-Airfare and fees for Tanzania National Parks are not included.
-Round-trip economy air between New York and Arusha is estimated from $1,600.
+International airfare to/from Arusha and fees for Tanzania National Parks are not included in the adventure cost.
 Tanzania National Park fees are $1,940 (subject to change).

 GROUP SIZE: 8–16